ilyabru/CBCEasterSeals/README.md

 Running the program with a fresh build:

 1. Connect an ethernet cable to the switch port that is monitoring the server port on the switch.
 Switched Port Analyzer (SPAN) can be used to monitor a server port on a Cisco Switch.
 2. Create a text file called address.txt in the root directory (same directory as the CBCEasterSeals.exe file).
-If you run the program without address.txt, the file will be generated and the program will close.
+If you run the program without address.txt present, the file will be auto-generated and the program will close.
 Here is an example of the address.txt contents:
 ```
 #MAC address and ip address of each phone
 C47295A8773C,192.168.1.2